dev48192/Linkedlists/README.md

 Just another repository

 This is a simple project on linkedlists.Which helps in understanding data Structure.The linked lists is an array of elements containing information of next elements itself.
-Here Some functions are implemented
+Here Some functions are implemented.

        1.To print the whole linkedlist

        2.To push an element to the linkedlist